Foothill Boulevard (Southern California): Irwindale and Azusa

-San Dimas to San Bernadino
+San Dimas to San Bernardino

-The final segment beings at Amelia Avenue on the Glendora-San Dimas line, where Glendora's "Route 66" street designation turns back into Foothill Boulevard.
+The final segment begins at Amelia Avenue on the Glendora-San Dimas line, where Glendora's "Route 66" street designation turns back into Foothill Boulevard.
 It then has an intersection with San Dimas Avenue, which heads south to an SR 210.
 Foothill Boulevard the intersects with Walnut Avenue before meeting San Dimas Canyon Road west of the San Dimas-La Verne line.

 In La Verne, Foothill Boulevard assumes the designation SR 66 after it intersects with SR 210.
 SR 66/Foothill Boulevard then heads southeast before entering Pomona and turning due east.
 The highway continues to Towne Avenue at the Pomona-Claremont line where state maintenance of the western segment of SR 66 officially ends.
-Foothill Boulevard then passes passes by Claremont Colleges before crossing into Upland in San Bernardino County.
+Foothill Boulevard then passes by Claremont Colleges before crossing into Upland in San Bernardino County.

 In Upland, Foothill Boulevard passes by Cable Airport to the south, continuing due east.
 The highway intersects Euclid Avenue (SR 83) before entering Rancho Cucamonga.
 Foothill Boulevard continues east into Rialto, where the SR 66 designation resumes.

 SR 66/Foothill Boulevard enters San Bernardino at Pepper Avenue.
 Foothill Boulevard then ends at Nuñez Park, where it splits into 4th Street and 5th Street/SR 66.